gmatht/joshell/mass_file_management/README.md

 However they seem to be all limited in two ways:
 1) they don't store hashes for later reuse, resulting in slow performance on huge volumes
 2) it is hard to ask them to list the files that do *not* exist on my archive.

+### archivefs

+Unlike the other utilities archivefs does keep a record of hashes, and does keep that record up-to-date.

+This is handy.
+It is designed primarily for deduplication rather than file management.
+It is not completely trivial to e.g. compare two archivefs filesystems.